-The B200 will be shipped from the factory with all required labels pre-applied.
-Upon delivery, an authorized individual should ensure that the module was not tampered with during shipment and that the labels have been applied properly.
-Also, tamper-evident labels shall be routinely inspected for damage by the Crypto-Officer, and replaced accordingly.
+The B200 with tamper evident label kit - part#TEL135325 will be shipped from the factory with two labels pre-applied.
+Upon delivery, the Crypto-Officer should ensure that the module was not tampered with during shipment and that the labels have been applied properly.
+Also, tamper-evident labels shall be routinely inspected for damage by the Crypto-Officer and replaced accordingly.

-Inspect all tamper-evident labels that shipped pre-applied to the B200 chassis (see Figure 7 and Figure 8), ensuring that each label shows no sign of tampering and is properly placed.
+Inspect all tamper evident labels that shipped pre-applied to the B200 chassis (see Figure 8 and Figure 9), ensuring that each label shows no sign of tampering and is properly placed.
 Any attempt to reposition or remove the label will result in the voiding of that label and leave a residue on the surface.
-If you find a label that is questionable in appearance, contact Bomgar support toll-free at $1-877-826-6427 \times 2$ or internationally at $+01-601-519-0123 \times 2$.
+Also, tamper-evident labels shall be routinely inspected for damage by the Crypto-Officer.
+If you find a label that is questionable in appearance, contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2.
+If any additional labels are needed contact Bomgar support toll-free at 1-877-826-6427 x2 or internationally at +01-601-519-0123 x2 with part# TEL135325.
+The Crypto-Officer is responsible for securing and having control of the additional tamper evident labels at all time.